slemanz/dsp-dump/python/analog_to_digital/README.md

 **Quantization:**

-uantization is the process of converting the amplitude of discrete signal into a digital signal by expressing each sample value as a finite (instead of infinite) number of digits.
+Quantization is the process of converting the amplitude of discrete signal into a digital signal by expressing each sample value as a finite (instead of infinite) number of digits.